canonical/tdx/README.md

 In this section, you will create an Ubuntu 24.04-based TD image from scratch or convert an existing VM image into a TD image.
 This can be performed on any Ubuntu 22.04 or newer system - an Intel TDX-specific environment is not required.

-The base image is an Ubuntu 24.04 cloud image.
+* The base image is an Ubuntu 24.04 cloud image.

+* By default, the generic kernel is used for the guest.
+The Intel kernel can be selected by changing the variable `TDX_SETUP_INTEL_KERNEL` in the configuration file `setup-tdx-config`.

 ### 5.1 Create a New TD Image